OUSmartInfrastructure/raingardenSensor/README.md

  - Various cables and connectors
  - Various tools: drill, drill bits, protection gloves and goggles, etc.

+ ## Assembling the sensor
+ After printing the corresponding parts.
+Install the spacers and the pendulum along with the bushings.
+The challenging part is connecting the MPU6050 board using the enameled wire as it is very thin so you will need to patiently handle it with care and solder it to the board or to headers on the board.
+Then attach it to a four wire cable (1 to 2 meter long) that connects the MPU6050 to the terminal board the houses the Electron.
+The two pictures below show the enameled wire connections as well as utility box with the external and internal components.

  ## Particle project
  The easiest way to create your own version of the sensor is to create your own Particle account and use the Web IDE to compile your code.
 There are two files mpu6050v21.ino and constants.h in the repository.
 Add both of them to a new Particle application, compile on the web and deploy them to your Electron.